openwebdocs/project/impact-report-2021/README.md

 ### Commits to mdn/content

-The following chart summarises, for each month from February to September, the number of commits to mdn/content made by every individual who made more than 10 commits in that month<sup>[\[1\]](#ftnt1)</sup>.
+The following chart summarises, for each month from February to December 2021, the number of commits to mdn/content made by every individual who made more than 10 commits in that month<sup>[\[1\]](#ftnt1)</sup>.
 It assigns each individual to one of four groups: